 Jung believed that they come from one’s collective unconscious.
 He believed that archetypes played a role in determining the personality type of a person.
 He believed that most people were dominated by one specific archetype.
-He also suggested that archetypes are inborn tendencies that are inherited and plays a crucial role in influencing human behavior.
+He also suggested that archetypes are inborn tendencies that are inherited and play a crucial role in influencing human behaviour.

 Jung identified four major archetypes at the same time and believed that there was no limit to the number that may exist.

 The four main Jungian archetypes are as follows:

 The persona is how we present ourselves to the world.
 The persona represents the different and unique social roles we play among various groups and situations.
 For example, a woman can play the role of a mother at home, and a boss in his professional life.
 Both the persona belongs to the same person, but they require a distinct set of skills to function.
 This persona archetype can appear in dreams and take the form of some other identities.

 The shadow archetype consists of sex and life instincts.
 The shadow exists as a part of our unconscious mind and consists of all the repressed conflicts, needs, desires, instincts, and impulses.